Baonks81/baonks81.github.io/_posts/2023-10-02-Making-own-initramfs.md

 Copy the libraries libmount.so.1, libblkid.so.1, libc.so.6 to folder /lib64.
 Do the same for busybox, findfs, switch_root

 Write the mount and rescue_shell functions in init_fuction.sh and declare them in init to use the functions.
-Everything added must be declared in the initram_list so the kernel knows and switch_root to real rootfs
+Everything added must be declared in the initramfs.list so the kernel knows and switch_root to real rootfs

 ```
 ...